 - $149.35 + $50+ – City of Dublin & Washington Township Joint Tent Permit (required if a tent is between 400 sq. ft.- 700 sq. ft. with sides or larger than 700 sq. ft.), Application and Process.
 Fees vary based on total number of tents.

 - Fees vary – Hydrant usage (PDF) Dublin and City of Columbus permit/fees required.

-Event organizers may secure park shelter houses, pavilions, or amphitheaters by calling the Dublin Community Recreation Center at 614.410.4550.
-For details on facilities, visit: http://dublinohiousa.gov/recreation-services/facility-reservations/.
+Event organizers may secure park shelter houses, pavilions, or amphitheaters by calling Community Events at 614.410.4510 For details on facilities, visit: https://dublinohiousa.gov/recreation-services/facility-reservations/.
 Please reserve space for your event as early as possible.
-Permit holders not returning the park(s) in the same condition as it was secured before their event shall be billed for clean up or repair services as recommended by Parks staff, at a rate of $130/hr. plus any additional costs for repairs.
+Permit holders not returning the park(s) in the same condition as it was secured before their event shall be billed for clean up or repair services as recommended by Parks staff, at a rate of $115/hr. plus any additional costs for repairs.